mwhahaha/tripleo-f28-testbed/README.rst

 1. You have a tenant account on an OpenStack cloud appropriate clouds.yaml configuration for the user executing the playbook.
    (e.g. ~/.config/openstack/clouds.yml)
-2. Your OpenStack tenant has a private network (configurable) and one valid floating IP address already configured (set in config.yml)
+2. By default, the roles assume that your OpenStack tenant has two networks (private, provision) created (configurable) and one valid  floating IP address already configured (set in config.yml)
 3. Ansible 2.4 or greater

 How to run